Table of contents

 Previously, OWOX BI calculated the value of channels using a proprietary algorithm.
 But recently, we began to use the Markov chain in our calculations.

-In the Machine Learning Funnel Based Attribution by OWOX, you can use the following information:
+In the Machine Learning Funnel Based Attribution by OWOX BI, you can use the following information:

-- Data from any advertising services that you use
+• Data from all of the advertising services that you use

-All this data can be analyzed in a complex and used to configure funnel steps (the default funnel is Enhanced Ecommerce one).
-You can add any steps – for example, transactions from your СRM and any other online and offline events (calls, meetings, etc.).
+All this data can be analyzed in a complex and used to configure funnel steps (the default funnel is Enhanced E-commerce).
+You can add any steps and data – for example, transactions from your СRM and any other online and offline events (calls, meetings, etc.).

 In addition, we use data from the CRM to make advanced analytics.
 That is, we use one identifier to associate actions with a user across mobile, desktop, and any other devices.
 As a result, you’ll get a complete picture of a user’s interaction with your business and take into account the effect of all advertising channels on conversions.